openstack/project-team-guide/doc/source/open-community.rst

 There are many mailing lists in the OpenStack ecosystem.
 Projects should ensure they have subscribers on all of the lists relevant to their project.

+Note that communications on OpenStack mailing-lists follow basic mailing-list `etiquette rules`_.
+Getting familiar with those will make sure your messages will have the desired impact.

 Community Support Channels
 ==========================

 As a project in the OpenStack ecosystem, you will inevitably field requests for support from users of your software.
 These can come in the following ways:

-* Bugs on Launchpad
+* Bugs on Launchpad_
 * Mailing list requests
 * IRC message requests
-* ask.openstack.org
+* ask.openstack.org_

 A project must be prepared to provide best effort support for these types of requests.
 Recommended courses of action include:

-* Triaging bugs on Launchpad at least weekly.
+* Triaging bugs on Launchpad_ at least weekly.
 * Responding to project queries on the various mailing lists.
 * Working in-channel on IRC to answer questions.
-* Looking weekly at ask.openstack.org for open queries related to your project.
+* Looking weekly at ask.openstack.org_ for open queries related to your project.

 Planet OpenStack
 ================